sudosu404/tailnet-cli/docs/configuration-reference.md

 ### Tag Ownership and OAuth Security

-tsbridge supports Tailscale's tag ownership model for enhanced security.
+tailnet supports Tailscale's tag ownership model for enhanced security.
 This allows an OAuth client with a parent tag to manage multiple service tags through a permission hierarchy.

 #### Setting Up Tag Ownership